-DATE: February 16, 2022
+DATE: June 1, 2022

-Under Ohio's current workers' compensation law, there is no distinction between employees who work from home and employees who work in the office or another location controlled by their employer.
-This lack of bifurcation became problematic after many employers shifted their employees to a work from home environment in response to the coronavirus and government orders that limited the ability of some businesses to keep their physical offices open.
+Under Ohio's current workers' compensation law, there is no distinction between employees who work from home and employees who work in a location controlled by their employer.
+This lack of bifurcation became problematic because many employers shifted their employees to a work from home environment in response to the coronavirus.

-House Bill 447 addresses this issue by modifying the definition of what is a compensable injury for the purposes of workers' compensation.
+House Bill 447 addresses this issue by modifying the definition of what is a compensable workers' compensation injury for work from home employees.
 The legislation borrows longstanding statutory definitions and common law principles to craft a definition of injury that applies only to employees who are injured while working in their home.
 Under House Bill 447, an employee is eligible to receive employer paid time off and medical benefits when:

-- · The employee's injury or disability arises out of their employment - The employee's injury is sustained in the course of an activity undertaken for the exclusive benefit of the employer; and - The employee's injury was caused by a special hazard of their employment
+- The employee's injury or disability arises out of their employment - The employee's injury is sustained in the course of an activity undertaken for the exclusive benefit of the employer; and - The employee's injury was caused by a special hazard of their employment